Next Valencian regional election: Electoral system

-Voting for the Corts is on the basis of universal suffrage, which comprises all nationals over 18 years of age, registered in the Valencian Community and in full enjoyment of their political rights, provided that they are not sentenced—by a final court ruling—to deprivation of the right to vote.
+Voting for the Corts is based on universal suffrage, comprising all Spanish nationals over 18 years of age, registered in the Valencian Community and with full political rights, provided that they have not been deprived of the right to vote by a final sentence.

-The Corts Valencianes are entitled to a minimum of 99 seats, with the electoral law setting its size at that number.
-All members are elected in three multi-member constituencies—corresponding to the provinces of Alicante, Castellón and Valencia, with each being allocated an initial minimum of 20 seats and the remaining 39 being distributed in proportion to their populations (provided that the seat-to-population ratio in any given province does not exceed three times that of any other)—using the D'Hondt method and a closed list proportional voting system, with an electoral threshold of five percent of valid votes (which includes blank ballots) being applied regionally.
+The Corts Valencianes had a minimum of 99 seats, with the electoral law fixing its size at that number.
+All are elected in three multi-member constituencies—corresponding to the provinces of Alicante, Castellón and Valencia, each of which is assigned an initial minimum of 20 seats and the remaining 39 distributed in proportion to population (with the seat-to-population ratio in any given province not exceeding three times that of any other)—using the D'Hondt method and closed-list proportional voting, with a five percent-threshold of valid votes (including blank ballots) regionally.